 - Oil: As I have mentioned above in the post use any oil that has a high smoke point for deep frying.

 - Baking & air frying: I did not have great results when baking or air-frying paneer pakora.
 But you can bake or air fry them at a moderately hot temperature of 180 degrees celsius (356 degrees Fahrenheit).
 Preheat oven or air-fryer for 10 minutes.

 - Leavening ingredient: I have not included baking soda or baking powder.
 Feel free to add these for a fluffy and crispy paneer pakora.
 About 1 pinch of baking soda and ¼ teaspoon of baking powder will give you the best results.

-This paneer pakora recipe from the archives (October 2013) has been republished and updated on 3 January 2021.
+This paneer pakora recipe from the archives first published in October 2013 has been updated and republished on January 2021.

 In Uttar Pradesh for paneer pakoda we using different combination of spices- crushed or whole black pepper, asafoetida and cumin seeds.
 For sprinkling – chaat masala or mix of amchur and black salt.
 This is very tasty combination for paneer pakoda.
 No any chilly powder, garam masala, haldi or ajwain.